 During spectroscopic observations, the submillimeter wave receiver is operated in a "frequency switched" mode to eliminate residual baseline ripple.
 For half the integration time, the signal frequency is shifted 5 MHz above the nominal frequency, while the other half of the time it will be shifted 5 MHz below.
 The frequency is switched every 5 seconds.
 The on-board computer subtracts the spectra obtained during alternating switch cycles and reports the difference.
-In normal operation, the difference spectra contains data from three full switch cycles, corresponding to 30 seconds of data.the system, as well as compensate for systematic variations arising from both long- and short-term drifts and from baseline ripple.
+In normal operation, the difference spectra contains data from three full switch cycles, corresponding to 30 seconds of data.
+(Interleaving the frequency settings for total integrations longer than 10 seconds helps compensate for systematic drifts during the integration period.)